![]() |

 Wrapping up

-There are a lot more parameters worth mentioning, but man 8 jail
+There are a lot more parameters worth mentioning, but man 8 jail will do it

 better.
 For a complete example of the jailed service script see